Selbin/cab-booking/README.md

 ## Setup

 1. Clone the repository
-2. Cd to root directory of the project
+2. Cd to server directory of the project
 3. Run **npm install**
         This will install the packages needed for the project to run.
 4. Run **npm start**
    This will start the server
+5. cd to client directory
+6. Repeat steps 3 and 4
+   This will run the frontend

+*Note*: Front-end will show location of cabs that are available and for map I used google map api in developer mode.
 ## Work flow

 ### Book a cab